fetchai/cosmpy/docs/api/aerial/coins.md

 Sort and validate coins collection based on Cosmos-SDK definition of Coins validity.

-Coins collection must be sorted descending alphabetically based on denomination, and each denomination in the collection must be unique = be present in the collection just once.
+Coins collection must be sorted ascending alphabetically based on denomination, and each denomination in the collection must be unique = be present in the collection just once.

 **Arguments**: